Spielerr/Spielerr.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV.pdf
-description: Find my complete CV below.
-For a downloadable version, click on the PDF button to the right.
+description: Find my brief CV below.
+For a complete version, click on the PDF button to the right.
 toc:
   sidebar: left
 ---